top of page

 Cost: $7,450 (financial aid is available for families earning under $70,000 per year)

-Summer research programs for high school students at SIMR provide an incredible opportunity for students to collaborate with Stanford academics and researchers on cutting-edge medical research.
-Students select one of eight study fields and are then allocated to a lab where they receive one-on-one mentorship.
-The program is open to current juniors and seniors, and is 8 weeks long.
+SIMR provides a great opportunity for high school students to collaborate with Stanford academics and researchers on cutting-edge medical research.
+Students select one of eight fields and are then allocated to a lab where they receive one-on-one mentorship.
+The program is open to current juniors and seniors and is 8 weeks long.
 Each year, about 50 students are accepted.
 Students must be 16 years or older at the start of the program.
 Participants are given a minimum stipend of $500.

 Cost: None

-Memorial Sloan Kettering’s Human Oncology and Pathogenesis Program (HOPP) offers a Summer Student Program for students to conduct independent research projects, while participating in extracurricular activities, training, and other possibilities.
-Students are guided by a postdoctoral fellow, graduate student, or research technician during the 8 week program.
+Memorial Sloan Kettering’s Human Oncology and Pathogenesis Program (HOPP) offers a Summer Student Program for students to conduct independent research projects while participating in extracurricular activities, training, and other opportunities.
+Students are guided by a postdoctoral fellow, graduate student, or research technician during the 8-week program.
 Once the program concludes, students present their projects at a poster symposium.
 Applications will open in December for the summer of next year.

 Cost: None

-Summer research programs for high school students like RIMS, hosted by the City University of New York’s Advanced Science Research Center (ASRC), offer a unique opportunity for students to conduct research in state-of-the-art ASRC facilities.
+RIMS, hosted by the City University of New York’s Advanced Science Research Center (ASRC), offers a unique opportunity for students to conduct research in state-of-the-art ASRC facilities.
 They also attend professional development workshops during the 8-week program.
-Students earn a stipend for their participation in this enriching experience, and admission to this summer research program for high school students is highly competitive, ensuring that only the most dedicated and talented individuals are selected.
+Students earn a stipend for their participation in this enriching experience, and admission to this summer research program is highly competitive.

 Cost: None

-The Jackson Laboratory Student Summer Program is a 10 week genetics and genomics research program for undergraduates and high school students who are 18 years old and have finished grade 12 at the time of enrollment (current seniors can apply).
+The Jackson Laboratory Student Summer Program is a 10-week genetics and genomics research program for undergraduates and high school students who are 18 years old.
 Only around 40 students, or about 3% of those who apply, are accepted each year.
 Students spend the summer engaged in an independent research project under the guidance of a mentor, with the goal of presenting their findings at the conclusion of the program.
-The program offers a stipend of $6000.
+The program offers a stipend of $6,000.

 Cost: None